raynebc/editor-on-fire/Building_EOF_in_Mac_OSX.md

 This involves browsing to https://developer.apple.com/download and creating a free Apple account.
 After signing in, click "See more downloads" at the bottom of the page, enter **Xcode 3.1**, and download any of the 3.1 Developer Tools releases from 3.1 up to 3.1.4.
 When the roughly 1GB download completes, double click on the downloaded DMG file to mount it in OS X.  An Xcode Tools window should appear.
 In it, double click on the Packages folder, find the MacOSX10.5.pkg item and double click on it and install it.

 ## Install cmake ##
 Cmake can be manually built from source, but it's not necessary for EOF.
 It's easier installed via DMG file or with Homebrew.
-To download the DMG file, get it from there website: http://www.cmake.org/
+To download the DMG file, get it from their website: http://www.cmake.org/
 To install via Homebrew, use the following command:
 ```